openTdataCH/netexRealisationGuideSwitzerland/mgmt/HOWTO.md

 - The sources for drawings are to be stored in docs/media as well

 ### Links
 - When using links between docs, and to other structures we need to add the file and the anchor.
-E.g. `./10_common.md#CompositeFrame`
+E.g. `./04_frames.md#compositeframe` (using only lowercase seems to work better).
 - see: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

 # Review process